All Cape Accommodation - Self-catering/ Vacation Rentals, Guest Houses, B&B's, and Hotels in all picturesque areas of South Africa

 Karoo Reading:

-Many people consider the Karoo something to be endured in order to get from Johannesburg to Cape Town, or vice versa but it really is an attraction in its own right.
 The two national parks, the Karoo National Park near Beaufort West and the Mountain Zebra National Park near Cradock are nothing like the bushveld reserves around the Kruger National Park.
 The vegetation is much more sparse but, strangely, far more interesting, as it's characterised by low-growing succulents and aromatic shrubs which, upon closer inspection are very beautiful and many of which flower spectacularly for a short season.

-Cape Mountain Zebra ©South African TourismAlthough midday can be over-bright and washed out, the quality of light in the Karoo is magnificent.
+There are black rhinos in the Karoo National Park and, not surprisingly, many of the beautiful, endangered and rather rare Cape Mountain Zebra in the Mountain Zebra National Park.
+Although midday can be over-bright and washed out, the quality of light in the Karoo is magnificent.
 Sunrises and sunsets are awe-inspiring with pastel shades of purple, blue, pink and gold filling the entire horizon.
 The sky before a storm is particularly dramatic, with shafts of light burning down through indigo clouds and rainbows dancing merrily just behind the thunder and lightning.

-And the clear skies and freedom from light pollution makes for wonderful stargazing - the recently built Southern African Large Telescope (SALT) is in the small, rather remote Karoo town of Sutherland.
+Cape Mountain Zebra ©South African TourismAnd the clear skies and freedom from light pollution makes for wonderful stargazing - the recently built Southern African Large Telescope (SALT) is in the small, rather remote Karoo town of Sutherland.

 As well as showcasing some very pretty Victorian houses, the many small towns reflect a sort of sleepiness, which is appropriate to their status as urban centres in a large sheep farming area.